+Our Region

-Our Region Our region, which we proudly call the "North Country," encompasses New York's Jefferson, Lewis, and St. Lawrence counties.
+Our region, which we proudly call the "North Country," encompasses New York's Jefferson, Lewis, and St. Lawrence counties.

 Starting from the northwest on the picturesque waterfront of Lake Ontario and the St. Lawrence River, our region stretches southeast across the rolling landscape of the Tug Hill Plateau and into the rugged beauty of the Adirondack Mountains.
 Scattered throughout the tri-county area are small waterways perfect for fishing and kayaking; forests for hiking, hunting, and observing nature; and rural communities with friendly neighbors, historic buildings, and safe schools for children.

 Also in our region lies Fort Drum, home to the 10th Mountain Division of the U.S. Army.
-As a closeknit member of our community for around 40 years, Fort Drum is home to approximately 25,000 Soldiers and their family members - many of whom receive their healthcare in the community.
-Who We Are When most North Country residents hear about the Fort Drum Regional Health Planning Organization (FDRHPO), they naturally think about Soldiers, military families, or the Army base in Jefferson County, New York.
-A Brief History ...
+As a close-knit member of our community for around 40 years, Fort Drum is home to over 30,000 Soldiers and their family members - many of whom receive their healthcare in the community.